CostaBru/BBSort/README.md

 # Advantages

-BB sort can be used in lazy way.
+``BB sort`` can be used in lazy way.
 The output may be considered as a stream, iterator, or pipeline for next operation.

-Task like "take M sorted items from N given unsorted items" is good for BB sorting.
-In that case first sorted item will be available in O(2N).
+Task like ``take M sorted items from N given unsorted items`` is good for ``BB sorting``.
+In that case first sorted item will be available in just ``O(2N)``.

 Hence we have copy of array in buckets and count map we can use source array as output as well.

 # Disadvanteges

-Because it has to do extra work before sorting, it performs worse than comparsion N logN sorting algorithms in case of small size arrays with item count less than 30.
+Because it has to do extra work before sorting, it performs worse than comparsion ``N logN`` sorting algorithms in case of small size arrays with item count less than ``30``.

 # References